644/dmc3music/README.md

 Quick tutorial: https://www.youtube.com/watch?v=lcjveZsfgxE

-I plan to add more features in the future, like customizing tracks for each room/mission, adding your own tracks, and selecting the correct tracks for each room.
+I plan to add more features in the future, like customizing tracks for each room/mission, and adding your own tracks.